By CHELSEY POLLOCK

 “Burglars are generally trying to turn their ill-gotten goods into cash,” he said, as opposed to trading items for other pieces.

 Further, police have proposed that photographs of pawned items no longer be required for items with serial numbers and easily identifiable products, such as video games, DVDs and CDs.
-Under the current proposal, transaction information would still
+Under the current proposal, transaction information would still be required for those items under the current proposal, Feole said.

 The council adjusted the pawn dealers code last spring after nearly 15 years without change, Feole said, and police promised to revisit the code again this fall.